L.D. Oxford writes

 speculative fiction

-Her work has appeared in All Worlds Wayfarer, Bards and Sages Quarterly, and Metaphorosis (the latter of which selected “The Girl Who Drew the World” for their Best of 2022 anthology).
+Her science fiction and fantasy has appeared in Electric Spec, All Worlds Wayfarer, Bards and Sages Quarterly, and Metaphorosis (the latter of which selected “The Girl Who Drew the World” for their Best of 2022 anthology).
 When she’s not writing or working a day job, you can find her playing with paint, digging in dirt, or scratching a travel itch.
 She lives in Seattle and is seeking representation for her debut novel.

 “Her eyes flew open and she held the mapbook closer to her chest.
 Her protection, her knowledge.
 Her proof that she knew this place, that it knew her.
 That she belonged.”